ornl-sava/vis-react-components/README.md

 ## Development

 Make sure you've turned off cacheing in your browser.
 Otherwise you run the risk of not being able to see updates to the code.

+Before committing a change to the repository run: `npm run build` This will transpile the source code in the `src` directory from es2015 / es6 to es5 compatible source code in the `lib` directory